kitsilanosoftware/HelloMonoTizenOSP/README.md

     /Library                      Default library project, for diffing the CSPROJ files against.
     /PortableClassLibrary         Default PCL, for diffing the CSPROJ files against.

-HelloTizen is nearly fully converted as of 28th June 2013.
+All the HelloTizen code is converted to C# as of 28th June 2013.

-There are still some decisions to be made on how to map typedefs and other language features which don't cleanly map.
+There are still some decisions to be made on how to map typedefs and other language features which don't cleanly map from C++ into C#.

-Also, the proxy Tizen assembly still doesn't have any implementation.
+The proxy Tizen assembly still doesn't have any implementation.
 The first pass on that will be to write P/Invoke code by hand, and then to try to get that running.
 The second pass will be to switch to CppSharp, and automatically generate that assembly.